DivyanshuDS18/Retail-Executive-Insights-Dashboard-SQL-Power-BI-/README.md

 ## 🗃️ Data Preparation

-The following SQL scripts were used to extract and model the data from the `AdventureWorksDW2022` database:
+The following SQL scripts were used to extract and model the data from the AdventureWorksDW2022 database which you can download from [here](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms):

 | File | Purpose |
 |------|---------|